KornilovaK/reflex_attention/README.md

 <img src="charts/val with dropout.jpg" />

 6) In [nanoGPT](https://github.com/karpathy/nanoGPT.git) Andrej Karpathy uses 1 Linear at the same time for QKV and then split them for equal parts-heads.
 I checked what if to use 3 different Linears separately -> the training was muuuuch longer and less effective <img src="charts/1 - 3 linears.png" />

+### Conclusion
+In every experiment Reflex attention showed better results than original even after not so many iters (and I guess if I'd train it more, the difference would be bigger).
+In addition, it turned out that allocating a large number of heads for the previous layer than for the previous previous one is really better